-In the immediate postwar period, the rest of East Asia was even poorer than Japan.
-Korea was partitioned in 1946.
-What became South Korea1 endured the partition, and experienced hyperinflation in the late 1940s and war on its territory in the early 1950s.
-In the aftermath of the war, Korea had one of the lowest per capita incomes in Asia, the highest density of population on the land of any country in the world, and population characteristics (life expectancy, literacy, infant mortality) found only in very low-income countries.2 Although reconstruction usually enables an above-average rate of economic growth for at least a few years, Korea's postwar economic growth rate remained below 5 percent (with per capita income growth at less than 3 percent).
+of population on the land of any country in the world, and population characteristics (life expectancy, literacy, infant mortality) found only in very low-income countries.3 Although reconstruction usually enables an above-average rate of economic growth for at least a few years, Korea's postwar economic growth rate remained below 5 percent (with per capita income growth at less than 3 percent).

 Taiwan experienced a large inmigration in the aftermath of the Chinese civil war, and was also very poor, although significantly better off in terms of per capita incomes and other measures of well-being than Korea.
 The two city states, Hong Kong and Singapore, were likewise poor.
-Southeast Asian countries had higher per capita incomes than their East Asian neighbors, but were also "underdeveloped countries," the term used at the time, by any measure.
+Southeast Asian countries had higher per capita incomes than their East Asian neighbors, but were also "underdeveloped countries", the term used at the time, by any measure.

-But starting in the mid-1950s in Taiwan, in the early 1960s in Korea and the city-states, and in the 1970s in Thailand, Malaysia, and Indonesia, economic growth accelerated rapidly.
-By the late 1980s, Japan's economic prowess as a high-income industrial country was recognized globally.
-The four "Asian tigers" (Hong Kong, Singapore, South Korea, and Taiwan), as they came to be called, had sustained unheard-of rapid growth rates, even higher than Japan's, and become industrial countries.
-The Southeast Asian countries were also growing rapidly, although not quite at the pace of Japan and the "tigers."
-Many observers believed that all these economies were immune to the difficulties faced by countries in the rest of the world, as they weathered almost without notice the 1973 oil price shock, the second oil shock, the "debt crisis" of the early 1980s, and other challenges that affected almost all other economies negatively.4
+But starting in the mid-1950s in Taiwan, in the early 1960s in Korea and the city-states, and in the 1970s in Thailand, Malaysia and Indonesia, economic growth accelerated rapidly.4 By the late 1980s, Japan's economic prowess as a high-income industrial country was recognized globally.
+The four "Asian tigers" (Hong Kong, Singapore, South Korea, Taiwan), as they came to be called, had sustained unheard of rapid growth rates even higher than Japan's and become industrial countries.
+The Southeast Asian countries were also growing rapidly, although not quite at the pace of Japan and the "tigers".
+Many observers believed that all these economies were immune to the difficulties faced by countries in the rest of the world, as they weathered almost without notice the 1973 oil price shock, the second oil shock, the "debt crisis" of the early 1980s, and other challenges that affected almost all other economies negatively.5